dotnet/runtime/src/mono/wasi/README.md

 ## Try it out

 Here is a quick overview of how to consume published artifacts.
-Assuming .NET SDK is already installed
+Assuming .NET SDK is already installed, you should run:

 ```
 dotnet workload install wasi-experimental